reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 5. Select a project role.

-6. Click the tick button.
-The user will be assigned to the project.
+6. Click on the "Tick" button. - The user will be assigned to the project.

 ## Edit project role